-This prospectus relates to an offering of our common stock following certain transactions described herein that will occur prior to the effectiveness of the registration statement of which this prospectus forms a part, which we refer to as the Corporate Conversion.
-As used in this prospectus, unless the context otherwise requires, references to the "Company," "Bellerophon," "we," "us" and "our" refer to (i) following the date of the Corporate Conversion discussed under the heading "Corporate Conversion," Bellerophon Therapeutics, Inc. and its consolidated subsidiaries, or any one or more of them as the context may require, and (ii) prior to the date of the Corporate Conversion, Bellerophon Therapeutics LLC and its consolidated subsidiaries, or any one or more of them as the context may require.
+On February 12, 2015, Bellerophon Therapeutics LLC, a Delaware limited liability company, converted into Bellerophon Therapeutics, Inc., a Delaware corporation and the issuer of the shares of common stock offered by this prospectus, which we refer to as the Corporate Conversion.
+As used in this prospectus, unless the context otherwise requires, references to the "Company," "Bellerophon," "we," "us" and "our" refer to (i) following the date of the Corporate Conversion discusse under the heading "Corporate Conversion," Bellerophon Therapeutics, Inc. and its consolidated subsidiaries, or any one or more of them as the context may require, and (ii) prior to the date of the Corporate Conversion, Bellerophon Therapeutics LLC and its consolidated subsidiaries, or any one or more of them as the context may require.